 On a full day tour, our lunch break will be at NK'MIP Cellars, North America's first Aboriginal owned and operated winery.
 NK'MIP is located in Canada's only pocket desert, with some of the most spectacular views in the Okanagan.
 This region iscomparable to Arizona's ecosystems and climate.
 Enjoy the view of the outstanding Osoyoos Lake and the varietyof desert plants over a perfectly palatable paired lunch and International Award winning wines.

 The air conditioned trip back will end at Inniskillin Winery, known as a vital forerunner and innovator in crafting premium wines from the Niagara Peninsula to the Okanagan Valley.
 Inniskillin discovery wines are a must taste.
 After a very unique desert experience, enjoy the Lavendar Landscape back to Kelowna.

-The half-day tour offers tastings, water, transportation & a tour of the wineries for $95 per person plus tax (minimum 4 people).
+The half-day tour offers tastings, water, transportation & a tour of the wineries for $120 per person (minimum 4 people).
 Tours 10:30 am - 4.5 hours.